-If toxicity is due to long-time accumulation, the ultimate outcome depends how much damage there is to body organs.
+If toxicity is due to a long-time buildup of copper, the outcome depends on how much damage there is to body organs.

 Hall AH, Shannon MW.
 Other heavy metals.
 In: Shannon MW, Borron SW, Burns MJ, eds.
 Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2007:chap 75.